RIIHAN301E Operate elevating work platform

 Elevating work platforms – often simply referred to as EWPs – come in a variety of shapes and sizes.
 They can be used for a variety of tasks including gutter cleaning and accessing areas without needing to use a fall protection system.

 This course teaches participants how to operate an EWP under 11m in height safely and efficiently.
-Successful completion of the course will also provide the participant with their “yellow card”, issued by the Elevating Work Platform Association of Australia.
 Participants will also receive the nationally recognised statement of attainment for RIIHAN301E Operate elevating work platform.

 For EWPs over 11m in height, a High Risk Work licence is required.
 Training to make a participant eligible to receive this licence is covered by TLILIC0005 Licence to operate a boom-type elevating work platform (boom length 11 metres or more).